Rlyehan/cy-lint/README.md

 3. Run the linter on your test files:

 ```
-npm start -- ./src/rules/rules.json /path/to/your/test/files
+npm start
 ```

-Replace `/path/to/your/test/files` with the path to your Cypress test files.

 ## Configuration

-The rules are defined in a JSON file.
-The default configuration is located at `src/rules/rules.json`.
-You can customize the rules by creating your own configuration file and passing its path when running the linter.
+The rules are defined in a .cylintrc.json configuration file.
+This file should be located at the root of your project or any subdirectory.
+In there you can select wich rules should be active and also define teh path to your test scripts.

 ## Creating new rules